 A crack between two boulders looked wide enough to squeeze through.
 As I took off my pack, everything turned white as lightning stuck.
 I jumped at the immediate crash of thunder that left my ears ringing.
-Kneeling, I pushed myself through the dark crack, wishing I’d brought a torch.
+I knelt and pushed myself through the dark crack, wishing I’d brought a torch.
 Serves me right for not being prepared.

-Lightning glared, revealing a cave barely larger than my spread arms.
+Lightning glared, revealing a cave scarcely larger than my spread arms.
 A hideous crash shook the ground and I winced…then gaped as the cave wall on my right began to glow, green and blue hues merging into each other.
 Startled, I stared at the pool of colors as they assumed depth and substance.
 The surge of voltage from the lightning strike must have set off some piezoelectric effect in the quartz bedrock, I told myself, my initial shock seeing the thing replaced by calculating curiosity.
 Blue-green tentacles rippled across the wall from the pool body, but withdrew, leaving what to my inflamed imagination looked like a doorway.